NOTE: The referral windows for the 2022-2023 school year closed February 24th.

 Teachers, parents, and students can initiate a referral for gifted identification.
-Referrals can be made for the 2021-2022 school year starting Tuesday, September 7, 2021.
-See the specific 2021-2022 referral windows below.
-Please contact your school's GT site coordinator for a copy of the referral form.
+Referrals can be made for the 2023-2024 school year starting Tuesday, September 5, 2023.
+See the specific referral windows below.
+Please contact your school's GT site coordinator in the fall for a copy of the referral form.
 You can find your school's GT site coordinator's name and link to their email HERE.
 Once completed and signed, the referral form is returned to the school site coordinator.
 Before you request a referral form, please read through the Overview of Gifted Identification PDF that is available here on this webpage.

 Talent Aptitude referral window

 - K-12 (September 5, 2023 - February 23, 2024)